Treaty One Territory

-We're accepting submissions from indigenous artists for the 2020 edition of the sākihiwē festival.
-The festival is set for June 26-28, 2020 in Winnipeg, Manitoba, Canada and the submission deadline is Friday, November 15, 2019 at 11:59 pm CST.
+We're no longer accepting submissions from indigenous artists for the 2020 edition of the sākihiwē festival.

 AMM presents Inuit, Metis, First Nation, Native American, and Indigenous music artists and groups from Turtle Island and beyond.
 The presentation of female and non-binary artists is a priority for AMM.

 AMM offers performance fees for all contracted artists along with accommodations, per diems, and a ground transportation allowance for performers from outside of manitoba.
 All contracted artists are responsible for transportation between their home and Winnipeg.

 Please email email@example.com if you have any questions.